About this course

 Year in employment

-Enhance your employability by taking this course with a paid industrial placement year.
+Enhance your employability by taking this course with an industrial placement year.

 You'll spend this extra year applying the skills and knowledge you've learned so far.